 How to Use Our Services

 Unfortunately, we cannot obtain marriage documents on your behalf.
-However, we will be very happy to assist you with our U.S. Department of State apostille/authentication and consular legalization services in Washington, DC.
+However, we will be very happy to assist you with paperwork preparation (Affidavit of Eligibility to Marry (Statutory Declaration of Single Status) its preliminary translation, U.S. Department of State apostille/authentication and consular legalization services in Washington, DC.
 Please contact us or receive a quote if you know what documents you will need serviced.

 It is super-easy to use our services if you follow the below suggested algorithm of actions: